JasonBoy/wechat-jssdk/README.md

 ## OAuth
 Wechat support web OAuth to get user profile in wechat app.
 In your page, provide a link, which you can get by `wx.oauth.snsUserInfoUrl` which is the default oauth url, to the wechat OAuth page,
-also you need provide a callback url(as show below) to get the wechat code after user click Agree button, the callback url is configured in the `wechatConfig` object above while initializing, but you can customize your own callback url by using `wx.oauth.generateOauthUrl(customUrl, isBaseUrl)` api.
+also you need provide a callback url(as show below) to get the wechat code after user click Agree button, the callback url is configured in the `wechatConfig` object above while initializing, but you can customize your own callback url by using `wx.oauth.generateOAuthUrl(customUrl, scope, state)` api.
 ```javascript
 //default callback url
 router.get('/wechat/oauth-callback', function (req, res) {